 It’s a place where the day melts away and turns into night, usually with a blissful sunset over the ocean.
 This is the life, mis amigos.

 Planning a trip to Puerto Vallarta?
-Don’t miss these posts!
+Check out these other attractions!